MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/user-driven/hybrid-azure-ad-join-intune-connector.md

     >
     > If **Close** is accidentally selected or the **Intune Connector for Active Directory Setup** installer window is accidentally closed, the **Intune Connector for Active Directory** configuration can be accessed by selecting **Intune connector for Active Directory** > **Intune connector for Active Directory** from the Start menu.

-1. In the **Intune connector for Active Directory** window, under the **Enrollment** tab, select **Sign In**.
+1. In the **Intune connector for Active Directory** window:

+   1. Under the **Enrollment** tab, select **Sign In**.

    1. Under the **Sign In** tab, sign in with the Global administrator or with the credentials of an Intune administrator role.
 The user account must have an assigned Intune license.
 The sign in process may take a few minutes to complete.

    1. Once the sign in process is complete, a **The Intune connector for Active Directory successfully enrolled** confirmation window will appear.
 Select **OK** to close the window.
 The **Enrollment** tab will now show **Intune connector for Active Directory is enrolled** and the **Sign In** button will be greyed out.

    1. Close the **Intune connector for Active Directory** window.

-1. In the Microsoft Intune admin center, close the **Add connector** pane if it's still displayed.
-In the **Intune Connector for Active Directory** page, confirm that the server is displayed under **Connector name** and shows as **Active** under **Status**.
+1. In the Microsoft Intune admin center, close the **Add connector** window if it's still displayed.

+1. In the **Intune Connector for Active Directory** page, confirm that the server is displayed under **Connector name** and shows as **Active** under **Status**.
 If the server isn't displayed, select **Refresh** or navigate away from the page, and then navigate back to the **Intune Connector for Active Directory** page.

 > [!NOTE]
 >